Smart plan: How Georgia unlocked a college football goliath

 Now the 'Dawgs arrive at a 5,400-square foot locker room, part of a $63 million renovation that also included a 10,000-square foot recruiting lounge one floor up.

-''They got it good right now, I ain't gonna lie,'' said former Georgia quarterback D.J.
-Shockley, who currently covers the team as a sideline reporter and local television anchor.
+''They got it good right now, I ain't gonna lie,'' said D.J.
+Shockley, who played quarterback for Georgia from 2001-05 and currently covers the team as a sideline reporter and local television anchor.

 Over the last seven years, Georgia football has been transformed.
 No longer satisfied with being an occasional national championship contender and chasing Alabama in the Southeastern Conference, leadership at the school decided to go all-in in a way Georgia had never done before.